 Some people think that succulents are houseplants, and when they are grown outdoors, must be relegated to containers and pots.
 While they look great in a well-designed container arrangement, succulents, just like any other plant, love to be planted in garden beds where they can be fruitful and multiply.
 In warmer regions that don't experience freezing temperatures during the winter, succulents will do just fine growing in the ground or raised beds.

-Some are so forgiving of soil conditions that they can grow almost anywhere that has at least some soil to which they can attach their roots.
+Some are so forgiving of soil conditions that they can grow almost anywhere that has at least some soil in which they can attach their roots.

 08 of 10

 Succulents are one of the easiest plants to propagate: just take a snippet, some leaves, a stem, offset, or "baby" and plop into the soil or another pot.
 But before you do, allow the stem to callus-over for a few days to prevent rot.
-This can be done by either placing cuttings or a paper towel and leaving them for up to five days or by putting them in a container or other place where you will remember to replant them.Continue to 9 of 10 below.
+This can be done by either placing cuttings on a paper towel and leaving them for up to five days or by putting them in a container or other place where you will remember to replant them.Continue to 9 of 10 below.

 09 of 10